PackageForge/WorkerSubject/projects/worker-subject/README.md

 #### 4: Injecting common data into all task and state messages.

 Sometimes messages need to be manipulated in a common way before being sent to the other end.
 Common configuration, environment, or session settings are examples.
-Instead of the `WorkerSubject` immediately sending the message, it can pass along as a normal subject would, to be sent by the `workerOperator` operator using pipes instead.
+Instead of the `WorkerSubject` immediately sending the message, it can pass data along as a normal subject would, to be sent by the `workerOperator` operator using pipes instead.
 Connection errors can also be handled using pipes.

 In both the main thread/browser code and the worker thread, do not pass any parameters (and at most one type parameter).
 Then pipe that into whatever data manipulation operator is needed (a simple `tap` can be used to inject data).
 Then pipe that into the `workerOperator`, passing a `Worker` object (main thread/browser code) or the `globalThis` object (worker thread), and a type parameter if desired.